After 11 months, what was indicated about the first increment of a project?

 Prepare for the ISTQB Certified Tester Foundation Level Exam.
 Use flashcards and multiple choice questions with hints and explanations to ensure success.
 Get ready for your certification!

-The indication that the first increment of a project contained sufficient functionality to be declared fit for purpose aligns with the objectives of incremental development and agile methodologies.
-In such approaches, each increment is designed to provide essential features that contribute to the project’s overall goals, enabling teams to deliver valuable functionality regularly.
+The assertion that the first increment of a project contained sufficient functionality to be declared fit for purpose highlights an essential aspect of software development and project management.
+In Agile methodologies and incremental development approaches, the goal is to release work in iterations that add value to the project.

 Subscribe